 In so doing, the adversary is able to engage with the target and access their systems or devices with the ultimate goal of stealing information, extorting money or installing malware or other harmful software on the device.

 It is fairly common for attackers to spoof multiple points of contact, such as an email address and website, in order to initiate the communication and carry out the actual attack.
-For example, cybercriminals may spoof an email address in order to engage a potential victim and then use a spoofed website to capture the user’s log in credentials or other information.
+For example, cybercriminals may spoof an email address in order to engage a potential victim and then use a spoofed website to capture the user’s login credentials or other information.
+Familiarizing yourself with the different types of spoofing attacks is critical in understanding how spoofing works.

 Types of Spoofing Attacks